bootstrap-vue/bootstrap-vue/docs/markdown/intro/README.md

 section.

 <p class="alert alert-info mb-0">
-  BootstrapVue and PortalVue require access to the global <samp>Vue</samp> reference (via
+  BootstrapVue and PortalVue require access to the global <code>Vue</code> reference (via
-  <samp>import Vue from 'vue'</samp>).
+  <code>import Vue from 'vue'</code>).
 If you are using a specific build of Vue (i.e. runtime-only
-  vs. compiler + runtime), you will need to set up an alias to <samp>Vue</samp> in your bundler config to ensure that your project and BootstrapVue and PortalVue are using the same build version of Vue.
+  vs. compiler + runtime), you will need to set up an alias to <code>'vue'</code> in your bundler config to ensure that your project, BootstrapVue and PortalVue are all using the same build version of Vue.
-  If you are seeing an error such as <samp>"$attr and $listeners is readonly"</samp>, then you will need to set up an alias.
+  If you are seeing an error such as <code>"$attr and $listeners is readonly"</code>, then you will need to set up an alias.
 See the
   <a class="alert-link" href="https://vuejs.org/v2/guide/installation.html#Runtime-Compiler-vs-Runtime-only">
     Vue.JS Guide